-Angolan competition law seems, in the first place, to draw inspiration from European Union competition law; for example, EU law is the source of the CRA's powers as regards the grant of state aid measures to companies.
+Angolan competition law seems to draw inspiration from EU competition law as the first source; for example, EU law is the source of the CRA's powers in respect of the grant of state aid measures to companies.
 It remains to be seen how the rule on this matter will be applied effectively in the absence of a single market objective (as in the European Union).

 Portuguese competition law - owing to the cultural and linguistic ties that bind both countries - appears to be the second source of inspiration.
-From this regime, the Angolan legislator took, by way of example, the prohibition of economic dependency, and the mixed market share and turnover jurisdictional threshold determining the obligation to notify concentrations.
+From this regime, the Angolan legislator took, for example, the prohibition of economic dependency, and the mixed market share and turnover jurisdictional threshold determining the obligation to notify concentrations.

-It is expected that, to a certain extent, the CRA will consider the evolution of EU and Portuguese decisional practice and case law when enforcing competition rules.
-Nevertheless, there is still a significant degree of uncertainty regarding its application to specific cases, not only because of a few unclear provisions of the Competition Act and Competition Regulation, but also in view of the fact that, in other domains, the Angolan legal system has shown a strong resolve in developing in an autonomous - and often creative - manner.
+It is expected that the CRA will consider, to a certain extent, the evolution of EU and Portuguese decisional practice and case law when enforcing competition rules.
+Nevertheless, there is still a significant degree of uncertainty regarding its application to specific cases, not only because of a few unclear provisions of the Competition Act and the Competition Regulation, but also in view of the fact that, in other domains, the Angolan legal system has shown a strong resolve in developing in an autonomous - and often creative - manner.